Before Google, it wasn’t long ago the phone book was the most practical way to find restaurants, service providers, retailers, and more.

 Do I need a physical address to be listed on my Google Business Profile?

 Businesses with a physical location can add their address, which helps Google serve specific suggestions if someone is in close proximity to your store, restaurant, office, and so on.

 Businesses that operate exclusively online will also need to enter a physical address.
 This address can then be hidden.

 This can include e-commerce retailers, virtual service providers, or consultants that do not have a brick and mortar location.

-Beyond those requirements, to use Google My Business:
+Beyond those requirements, to use Google Business Profile:

 - Your business must be currently open or plan to open within 90 days.